The 31 Best Stores Like Homegoods

 With an insanely wide selection and some pretty amazing prices, Amazon has become a one-stop shop for… well, just about everything.

-That very much includes furniture and home decor, making them one a great alternative to Homegoods stores.
+That very much includes furniture and home decor, making the behemoth online retailer a great alternative to Homegoods stores.

 And the best part is that with Amazon you also get free shipping if you have Prime, in addition to a pretty decent video streaming service.